MARBLER: An Open Platform for Standardized Evaluation of Multi-Robot Reinforcement Learning Algorithms: The MARBLER Platform

 \subsubsection{Creating New Scenarios}

 MARBLER provides a user-friendly approach to create new scenarios, similar to MPE and VMAS.
 Researchers can customize the action space, observation space, visualizations, and other relevant parameters without needing to interact with the underlying Robotarium code, allowing researchers to develop tailored scenarios that align with their specific use cases.
-Our GitHub includes comprehensive documentation to create new scenarios.
+Our GitHub\footnote{ Our GitHub can be found \href{https://github.com/GT-STAR-Lab/MARBLER}{here} } includes comprehensive documentation on creating new scenarios.